afrase/mysqldumpsplit/README.md

   -skipData value
     	Comma separated list of tables you want to skip outputing the data for.
 	Use '*' to skip all.
+  -version
+    	Display the version and exit
 ```

+# Install

+If you are on a Mac you can install with Homebrew.

+`brew install afrase/tap/mysqldumpsplit`

+You could also grab the binary from the releases page.

 # Performance